absunandan008/node_docker_app/README.md

-## The node.js example app
+## The node.js example app with smaller docker footprint

 This app runs on port 3001 and just displays 'Hello World ||| Hostname : Displays_Host_Name'

-This is a docker supported up.
-You will need docker running on your machine.
+You can run this app with docker as well and docker compose and docker file is present.

 ## Requirements
 * Node 16